 In my current role as Associate Director of the Walter Chapin Simpson Center for the Humanities at the University of Washington, I serve an expansive research mission to support humanities scholarship and to advocate for its value to audiences beyond the academy.
 The Simpson Center is one of the largest and most comprehensive humanities centers in the United States.
 It operates under the direction of Kathleen Woodward, whose leadership shapes the Simpson Center’s internationally-known initiatives in digital humanities, public scholarship, and innovation in graduate education.
 An important aspect of my work at the center involves securing and stewarding grant funding to support emerging research in the humanities.
 I also pilot and develop our programs and serve as a main point of contact for regional institutional partners and national organizations.

 I speak and write regularly on the value of the humanities and on professional life in higher education.
 My most recent essay, for the ADE Bulletin, offers a reflection on career directions for PhDs in English.
-An article for Inside Higher Ed, co-authored with Cristóbal A. Borges and Jim Jewell, gives advice for how doctoral students can effectively prepare for and obtain faculty positions at two-year colleges.
+An article for Inside Higher Ed, co-authored with Cristóbal A. Borges and Jim Jewell, gives advice on how doctoral students can effectively prepare for and obtain faculty positions at two-year colleges.
 And my introduction to Public Scholarship in Literary Studies (Amherst College Press, 2021), a collection of essays I co-edited with Rosemary Erickson Johnsen, outlines the stakes and institutional contexts of the many forms of publicly-engaged teaching, writing, and research underway in literary studies in and beyond English departments in the United States and Canada.

 Presently, I serve on the Delegate Assembly of the Modern Language Association (MLA) as a Delegate for Region 7, the Western United States and Western Canada, and on the Council of Advisors for the Humanities, Arts, Science, and Technology Alliance and Collaboratory (HASTAC).
 I recently chaired the Association of Departments of English Ad Hoc Committee on English Majors’ Career Preparation and Outcomes—you can read our full report here—and I have served on planning and review committees for the National Humanities Alliance (NHA), the Consortium of Humanities Centers and Institutes (CHCI), the National Endowment for the Humanities (NEH), and Humanities Washington.

-Born in Olympia, raised in Grays Harbor, and based now in Seattle, I am deeply committed to Washington State and the Pacific Northwest region.
+Born in Olympia, raised in Grays Harbor, and now based in Seattle, I am deeply committed to Washington State and the Pacific Northwest region.
 I have supported and participated in a wide range of cross-institutional partnerships here, working with humanities educators and leaders in the K-12 system, community colleges, and four-year colleges and universities to strengthen educational infrastructure and expand access to opportunity for all students.
 I come from a family of public school teachers, and I hold the PhD in English from the University of Washington.

 Writing

 Read “Territorial Claims” in the Summer 2023 issue of The Westchester Review.
-The story was nominated for the forthcoming "Best of the Net" anthology, an annual acknowledgement of literary excellence in online publishing.
+The story was nominated for the "Best of the Net" anthology, an annual acknowledgement of literary excellence in online publishing.